Twitter Attack - Was it SIM Swap Again?

 SIM Swap and social engineering attacks are not new.
-They involve convincing employees at phone and other companies to enable access to accounts through re-setting of credentials.
+They involve convincing employees on the phone and other companies to enable access to accounts through re-setting of credentials.

 SIM Swap attacks were identified as early as 2014 as a vehicle for fraud, and a vector for account takeover.
-However they seem to be picking up steam.
-During the chaos of a pandemic the opportunities for fraudsters to take advantage of chaos only increases.
-With systems, and processes, and people under strain, the environment is ripe for fraudsters to take advantage.
+However, they seem to be picking up steam.
+During the chaos of a pandemic, the opportunities for fraudsters to take advantage of chaos only increase.
+With systems, processes, and people under strain, the environment is ripe for fraudsters to take advantage of.

 What is SIM swapping?

 Simple right?
-Unfortunately fraudsters figured out how to exploit this form of the 2FA by using social engineering to contact the phone company or company holding the authentication credentials, and request the original phone number be re-directed to a new phone number under the guise of being the real user with a new mobile phone.
+Unfortunately, fraudsters figured out how to exploit this form of the 2FA by using social engineering to contact the phone company or company holding the authentication credentials, and request the original phone number be redirected to a new phone number under the guise of being the real user with a new mobile phone.
 This is the SIM swap attack.
-With the phone number now ported to the fraudsters number, and with the fraudster now in possession of stolen credentials, then the fraudster can gain access to to an account and turn off 2FA and reset the credentials.
+With the phone number now ported to the fraudster's number, and with the fraudster now in possession of stolen credentials, then the fraudster can gain access to an account and turn off 2FA and reset the credentials.